• Home

 • Halloween Time at Disneyland– Halloween Time will run through the entire month.
 There will be decorations, holiday treats, Haunted Mansion Holiday and other ride overlays, merch, and more!
 You can read all about what you can expect during Halloween time here

 • Oogie Boogie Bash will be happening almost every Tuesday, Thursday, and Sunday this month, excluding the Halloween Half Marathon weekend.
 OBB event dates are September 2nd, 9th, 11th, 14th, 16th, 18th, 21st, 23rd, 25th, 28th, and 30th.
 Remember that DCA closes at 6pm on those dates for all guests who do not have Oogie Boogie Bash tickets.
-You can read all about Oogie Boogie Bash and what it includes here.
+Tickets go on sale June 26 to the general public no earlier than 9 am pst on the Disneyland website.
+Check out my post on Oogie Boogie Bash for everything you need to know.

 • Gay days will be September 12th-14th.
 This is a third party event, not put on by Disney, but will draw in a lot of people so be prepared for higher crowds that weekend.